jeffbailes/DevelopingDataProductsPresentation/index.md

 ---
-title       : Are You Skrewed? subtitle    : How far can you get on your tank of petrol. author      : Jeffrey Bailes job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+title       : Are You Screwed? subtitle    : How far can you get on your tank of petrol. author      : Jeff Bailes job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
 highlighter : highlight.js  # {highlight.js, prettify, highlight}